15 Signs You Should See a Nutritionist

 You crush it at the gym.
 You get your yearly physical and head to the derm for a skin check at least once a year, too.
 Heck, you even make time for monthly chiropractor appointments.
-Chances are there's one important appointment you're not slotting into your schedule: a visit to the nutritionist.
+Chances are there's one important appointment you're not slotting into your schedule: seeing a nutritionist.

-What an ophthalmologist does for your eyes, a dietitian does to keep your digestive system and body running smoothly, all the while making sure you're getting the proper nutrients and helping you tailor an eating plan that works best for you—whether your goal is weight loss, learning how to eat a healthy vegan diet, or boosting your iron take.
+What an ophthalmologist does for your eyes, a dietitian does to keep your digestive system and body running smoothly, all the while making sure you're getting the proper nutrients and helping you tailor an eating plan that works best for you—whether your goal is weight loss, learning how to eat a healthy vegan diet, or boosting your iron intake.
 While everybody should try and get an appointment in their calendar, here are the telltale signs you should see an RD on the pronto.
-So, drop that sushi burrito and book an appointment already!
-And speaking of nutritional experts, don't miss these 27 Foods Nutritionists Are Obsessed With!

 This is important, pals and gals: "According to most doctors, your bowel movements should happen one to two times per day," says Lisa Hayim, RD, and Founder of The Well Necessities and TWN Collection.
 "If you are skipping days without going to the bathroom, talk to an RD about some changes to make."
-If you're not yet convinced you need to see a pro or still want to see what you can do on your own, at least check out (and possibly eat least of) these 15 Foods That Make You Constipated.
+If you're not yet convinced you need to see a pro, try ridding your diet of constipation-inducing foods.

 Gas, bloating, diarrhea… it sounds like a commercial for a solution that comes in a plastic bottle, but this is actually about your dairy consumption.
 "You could be lactose intolerant," say The Nutrition Twins, Lyssie Lakatos, RDN, CDN, CFT and Tammy Lakatos Shames, RDN, CDN, CFT, and authors of The Nutrition Twins' Veggie Cure.
-"Lactose intolerance is very dose dependent, meaning that if you have a couple tablespoons of ice cream you may be fine—but a cup can send you over the edge.
+"Lactose intolerance is very dose-dependent, meaning that if you have a couple tablespoons of ice cream you may be fine—but a cup can send you over the edge.
 An RD can help to make sure you're properly diagnosed and will help you to figure out if you can have any dairy.
 And if you can't, they'll make sure you can get all the nutrients from dairy products another way."
-Already know that's you?
-Then don't miss these The 20 Best Calcium-Rich Foods That Aren't Dairy.

 …and you never see results.
 Or you gain it all back shortly after dropping weight.
 Whatever the roadblock, a nutritionist can thoughtfully and effectively help.
 "An RD can help guide you through changing your lifestyle, rather than following a specific diet plan," Bedwell says.
 "A registered dietitian is trained to help you learn healthy behaviors and habits as well as identify harmful ones.
 They can help you understand the science behind how food fuels your body, how to achieve balance in your food choices, and provide accountability to keep you on track."

-"A registered dietitian can help you to minimize symptoms by putting you on an appropriate diet," share The Nutrition Twins.
-"You do want to check with a doctor to make sure it's not stemming from something more serious, but a registered dietitian can help tremendously."
-It's probably also worth checking out these 28 Best and Worst Foods for Acid Reflux to see how you may be making matters worse.
+"A registered dietitian can help you to minimize acid reflux symptoms by putting you on an appropriate diet," share The Nutrition Twins.
+"You do want to check with a doctor to make sure it's not stemming from something more serious, but [seeing a nutritionist] can help tremendously."

 "Severely decreased appetite or increased appetite could be warning signs that something is up," says Hayim.
 "A dietitian will probably have to collaborate with a doctor to see what's going on, but meeting with a dietitian is a good place to start."